talmolab/sleap/docs/guides/index.rst

 Running remotely
 -----------------

-:ref:`training_package` when you've created a project with training data on one computer and you want to **move your training data** for training models on a different computer.
+:ref:`training_job_package` when you've created a project with training data on one computer and you want to **move your training data** for training models on a different computer.

 :ref:`colab` when you have a project with labeled training data and you'd like to run training or inference in a **Colab** notebook.